benpantrey/Readme/monitor.md

 ---
-linkTitle: "Sysdig Monitor"
-title: "Sysdig Monitor"
+title: Sysdig Monitor
-weight: "2"
-no_list: true
-aliases:
-  - /en/sysdig-monitor.html
-Description: "Sysdig Monitor is part of Sysdig's cloud-native intelligence platform providing security, monitoring, cost-optimization, and forensics in a cloud and container-friendly architecture.
-Sysdig Monitor offers Kubernetes and cloud monitoring with a managed Prometheus service."
+excerpt: Sysdig Monitor is part of Sysdig's cloud-native intelligence platform
+categorySlug: monitor
 ---

+Sysdig Monitor is part of Sysdig's cloud-native intelligence platform providing security, monitoring, cost-optimization, and forensics in a cloud and container-friendly architecture.
+Sysdig Monitor offers Kubernetes and cloud monitoring with a managed Prometheus service.

 Sysdig Monitor is a monitoring, troubleshooting, cost-optimization, and alerting suite offering deep, process-level visibility into dynamic, distributed production environments.
 Sysdig Monitor captures, correlates, and visualizes full-stack data, and provides dashboards for monitoring your cloud-native environment.